 Capital Projects (general projects)

-2010 Pathways Specific Tax

 2010 Wilson Bridge Specific Tax

-2010 Parks & Recreation Specific Tax

 2012 Landfill Closure Specific Tax

 2014 Pathways Specific Tax

 2014 Fire/EMS Specific Tax

 2017 Pathways Specific Tax

-2017 Parks & Recreation Repair Specific Tax
+2017 Fire/EMS Specific Tax

 2017 Parks & Recreation Housing Specific Tax

+2019 Zero Waste Specific Tax

+2019 Wildlife Crossings Specific Tax

+2019 Parks and Recreation Expansion Specific Tax

 The General Fund is always classified as a major fund.
-The size of the Parks and Recreation Special Revenue Fund, the Specific Tax Special Revenue Fund, the Capital Projects Fund, and the 2012 Landfill Closure Specific Tax Fund meet the threshold for classification as major funds and therefore these funds along with the General Fund are listed separately in the Statement of Revenues, Expenditures and Changes in Fund Balances.
+The Parks and Recreation Special Revenue Fund, the Specific Tax Special Revenue Fund, the Capital Projects Fund, and the 2012 Landfill Closure Specific Tax Fund meet the threshold or have been identified by management for classification as major funds, and therefore, these funds along with the General Fund are listed separately in the Statement of Revenues, Expenditures and Changes in Fund Balances.
 All other special revenue funds and capital projects funds have been included in the aggregated non-major fund totals.